 The tuna catch is dominated by skipjack, accounting for approximately 71% of the harvest, yellowfin (19%), bigeye (5%) and albacore (5%).
-Non-target associated or dependent species taken in association with tuna fishing operations include billfish, turtles, sharks, rays and sea birds.
+Non-target associated, dependent species and bycatch taken in association with tuna fishing operations include billfish, turtles, sharks, rays and sea birds.